Granada Studios Tour

-Granada Studios Tour was an entertainment theme park at the Granada Studios complex in Castlefield, Manchester, England which operated from 1988 to 1999.
+Granada Studios Tour was an entertainment theme park at the Granada Studios complex in Castlefield, Manchester, England, which operated from 1988 to 1999.
 The park was in the heart of Manchester city centre adjacent to the Granada House building.

-The tour attracted over 5 million visitors, but visitor numbers were waning by the late 1990s and Granada Television had to prioritise other parts of its business such as the failing ONdigital (ITV Digital) service.
-As a result, the Granada Studios Tour closed to the public in 1999 and for good in 2001.
-The Coronation Street set – part of the original theme park – was temporarily re-opened to the public in April 2014 for a six-month period, and its popularity meant it stayed open until December 2015.
+The tour attracted over 5 million visitors, but visitor numbers were waning by the late 1990s, and Granada Television sought to prioritise other parts of its business such as the ONdigital service (which, under the name ITV Digital, soon failed).
+As a result, the Granada Studios Tour closed to the public in 1999, and for good in 2001.
+The Coronation Street set – part of the original theme park – was temporarily reopened to the public in April 2014 for a six-month period, and its popularity meant it stayed open until December 2015.

 History

 Proposal

 The park was the brainchild of Granada Television producer David Plowright, who had long been interested in developing the land around the Granada Studios complex in Manchester.
 Much of the land that Granada owned was derelict and underused.

-Plowright's aim was to create a 'Hollywood-on-the-Irwell', a reference to the River Irwell which runs through Manchester.
-Granada Group - the parent company of Granada Television were initially pessimistic about Plowright's plans.
-Fortunately for Plowright, he gained the support of the Granada Television hierarchy, such as John Williams and commercial director Chris Mather, which managed to convince the Granada Group to invest in the park.
+Plowright's aim was to create a "Hollywood-on-the-Irwell", a reference to the River Irwell which runs through Manchester.
+Granada Group, the parent company of Granada Television, was initially pessimistic about Plowright's plans.
+Fortunately for Plowright, he gained the support of the Granada Television hierarchy, such as John Williams and commercial director Chris Mather, which managed to convince Granada Group to invest in the park.

 A key part of the tour would be for visitors to walk down Coronation Street, but the Tour would also include the former bonded warehouse adjacent to the main Granada House building.
 Plowright ordered the renovation of the Victorian warehouse for the Studio Tour at a cost of £3m.

 Opening

 The Granada Studios Tour opened in July 1988 and quickly surpassed all expectations.
-A feasibility study prior to its opening estimated first year visitor figures of 250,000 to 275,000, but within 8 months the Tour had 600,000 visitors.
+A feasibility study prior to its opening estimated first year visitor figures of 250,000 to 275,000, but within eight months, the tour had 600,000 visitors.